Oven-Baked Calico Beans Recipe

 How to Make the Best Calico Bean Recipe

-Note: If your Dutch oven or pot isn’t oven-safe, transfer the bean mixture to a 9×13 glass baking dish, and bake as normal.
+Note: If your pot isn’t oven-safe, transfer the bean mixture to a 9×13 glass baking dish, and bake as normal.

 Serving Suggestions